 If developers are only given the chance to raise issues after a design has been signed off, then the end result is likely to involve compromises.

 By contrast, involving everyone in all stages of the project, including the discovery phase, means problems can be highlighted and solutions proposed early on.
-This leads to a better end user experience, and also has other knock-on effects, such as…
+This leads to a better end user experience through better service design (which is where the real value lies) and also has other knock-on effects, such as…

 Knowledge sharing is encouraged